juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 ### Message Handles

-Whenever you send a request through an `HttpMessenger`, it will return you a _message handle_.
+Whenever you send a request through the `HttpMessenger`, it will return you a _message handle_.
 This handle allows you to check up on the progress of your request, including whether it encountered an error.
 It's also yieldable, so you can wait for it to complete in a coroutine.

 ```cs
 public class HttpTest : MonoBehaviour